 If you're looking for a new cookie recipe to make during the holidays, look no further than these Easy Italian Christmas Cookies!

-Just one bite of these festive cookies will have you wishing it was already Christmas!
-Made with butter, flour, sugar, eggs, and almond extract, they're sure to be a hit at your next gathering.
+Made with butter, flour, sugar, eggs, and almond extract, they're sure to be a hit at your next holiday party or gathering.

 The best part?
-They're easy to customize with various shapes, sizes, and decorations!
+This Christmas Cookie Recipe is easy to customize with various shapes, sizes, and decorations!

 Table of Contents